ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

    `Steam->Right Click Wargroove->Properties->Installed Files->Browse` and copying the path in the address bar.
    - Paste the path in between the quotes next to `root_directory:` in the `host.yaml`.
    - You may have to replace all single \\ with \\\\.
+4. (Mac/Linux only) Put the compatdata directory from earlier in the `compatdata_directory:` option.
-4. Start the Wargroove client.
+5. Start the Wargroove client.

 ## Installing the Archipelago Wargroove Mod and Campaign files